BBODTradingPlatform/FrequentBatchAuction/README.md

 if AuctionPrice was not changed then break loop

-repeat up tp 100 times
+repeat up to 100 times